Matthew Richardson (cyclist)

-Matthew Richardson (born 17 April 1999) is an Australian track cyclist.
+Matthew Richardson (born 17 April 1999) is a track cyclist who represented Australia until August 2024 and Great Britain from September 2024 onwards.
 He competed in the men's keirin, individual sprint and team sprint at the 2020 Summer Olympics in Tokyo.
 His most successful event was the team sprint, where the Australians came fourth.
+He also competed at the 2024 Summer Olympics, again in the keirin, individual sprint and team sprint.
+Here he placed second in the sprint and keirin, missing out on gold in both to Dutch rider Harrie Lavreysen.
+The Australian team also placed third in the team sprint.

-Early years
+Early life

-Richardson was born in the United Kingdom and moved to Australia for his father's work when he was nine years old.
-He grew up in Warwick, Western Australia.
-He loves gymnastics and was particularly good on the balance beam.
-As a teenager Richardson earned podium results at a national level.
-After suffering an elbow injury, he turned his interest to cycling.
+Richardson was born in Maidstone, Kent in England to English parents and moved to Australia for his father's work when he was nine years old.
+He grew up in Maidstone and then Warwick, Western Australia.
+As a result, he has both British and Australian citizenship.

-Achievements
+As a teenager, Richardson competed in gymnastics and earned podium results at a national level.
+However, after suffering an elbow injury he turned his interest to cycling.

+Career

+Representing Australia

 Richardson cycled for the Midland Cycling Club.
 He was invited to attend a 'come 'n' try' session and was recruited to the Western Australian Institute of Sport.

 Three months before the 2019 World Championships, Richardson relocated to South Australia to join Cycling Australia's Podium Potential Academy.
 This move paid dividends as Richardson was selected to represent Australia in the team sprint.
 The team finished in sixth position and were edged out of the finals by eventual silver medallists, France.

 At the 2020 UCI Track Cycling World Championships, Richardson won a bronze medal in the team sprint with Thomas Cornish and Nathan Hart.
 It was Australia's highest finish in this event at a World Championships in eight years.

 Richardson competed at the 2022 Commonwealth Games, where he won gold medals in the team sprint event alongside Leigh Hoffman and Matthew Glaetzer and in the individual sprint event.

+Richardson won three medals for Australia at Paris 2024 Olympics; two silver medals in the keirin and the sprint, and a bronze in the team sprint.
+However, despite representing Australia, it was later revealed that Richardson had already been in discussions to join the Great Britain Cycling Team after the Olympics.